Tri-Wing/lylat-launcher/README.md

 ## License

-Slippi Launcher is released as open source software under the [GPL v3](https://opensource.org/licenses/gpl-3.0.html) license.
+Lylat Launcher is released as open source software under the [GPL v3](https://opensource.org/licenses/gpl-3.0.html) license.
 See the [LICENSE](./LICENSE) file in the project root for the full license text.